 No matter how good a CSM you are, if you are not passionate about your product, it will show no matter how hard you try.
 Then, not only will you be doomed but it can also put your company in a dangerous situation.

 The good thing is that all major companies require customer success managers.
-Make sure you choose to work for a company whose product you absolutely love and understand the value the product brings to the lives of the clients.
-Once you are convinced about the product it will make yours, your company’s and even your future client’s life easier.
+Make sure you choose to work for a company whose product you absolutely love.
+Try to understand the value your product brings to the lives of the clients.
+Once you are convinced about the product, your customers will, naturally, be convinced about it.

 3. Are you persuasive and know how to build a strong business case?